Call Today! 888-234-8376

-For financial preparation, you have a few options: life insurance or prepaid funeral plans.
+For financial preparation, you have a couple of options: life insurance or prepaid funeral plans.

 What are pre-paid funeral plans?

 Funeral homes sell prepaid funeral plans.
 You choose everything, from the casket to the burial plot—your family members won’t have to do anything but show up.
-Some people like this route because they get to make sure their funeral goes exactly as they want—beyond the grave.
+Some people like this route because they get to make sure their funeral goes exactly as they want.

 There are three main drawbacks of prepaid burial plans.